Smile2Buy/s2b-backend/README.md

 # s2b-backend

-> This repository will store my microservice backend code and any other application-specific code under spring framework.
+> This repository is dedicated to storing the backend code of my microservice under spring framework.
+It includes server-side logic, database interactions, and any other backend-specific implementation details.